-Telemedicine for genetic counseling is usually pitched as an access upgrade: faster appointments, fewer geographic barriers, and less time away from work.
-All of that matters.
-But if you’re looking at it through an employer benefits lens, that’s not the main event.
+Telemedicine for genetic counseling is typically sold as an access upgrade: faster appointments, fewer geographic barriers, less time off work.
+All true.
+But if you're viewing it through an employer benefits lens, that's not the headline.

-The real story is that tele-genetic counseling isn’t “just telehealth.”
-It’s a benefits system design challenge.
-A single counseling session can set off a chain of testing, lab billing, follow-up surveillance, specialty referrals, and medication decisions.
-Whether that chain becomes high-value prevention or expensive chaos depends on how well it’s wired into your plan.
+The real story: tele-genetic counseling isn't 'just telehealth.'
+It's a benefits system design challenge.
+A single session can trigger a chain—testing, lab billing, follow-up surveillance, specialty referrals, medication decisions.
+Whether that chain becomes high-value prevention or expensive chaos depends on how well it's wired into your plan.

-Most telehealth is evaluated as substitution.
-A virtual visit replaces something else-urgent care, a primary care appointment, maybe even an ER visit.
-Genetic counseling rarely works that way.
+Most telehealth gets evaluated as substitution.
+A virtual visit replaces something else—urgent care, a primary care appointment, even an ER visit.
+Genetic counseling?
+Rarely works that way.

-In genetic counseling, the “deliverable” isn’t the call.
-It’s the decision that comes out of it.
-The counselor is helping a member answer questions that have downstream cost and care consequences, such as:
+In genetic counseling, the deliverable isn't the call; it's the decision that comes out of it.
+The counselor helps a member answer questions that have downstream cost and care consequences, such as:

 - Should we test at all?